dribnet/purvs/README.md

 I've added my words into draw_letters.js
 These words are all coffee related to fit with the theme of the font.
 I've chosen words that I think look good in my font, and I'm surprised how legible they are, though I know it's going to be much different for someone who has never seen the font before.

+Forgot to replace thumbnail and preview so this a re commit to update those.